jhwoodward/neo4j-node/README.md

 ## Labels

 Neo4j provides the ability to apply labels to nodes as a way of grouping portions of the graph.
 Labels can be anything, but lend themselves well to describing characteristics of nodes.
 As such, a node could be said to be defined by the combination of its labels.
 The Api provides a layer of logic on to enable properties to be defined against labels.
 The node's schema is then an aggragate of the properties of its labels.

+## Colloborate

+If you are interested in this project it would be great to have your contribution, so don't hesitate to dive in or get in touch.
+Thanks !